arvidn/libtorrent/trunk/docs/make_torrent.rst

 The ``piece_size`` is the size of each piece in bytes.
 It must be a multiple of 16 kiB.
-If a piece size of 0 is specified, a piece_size will becalculated such that the torrent file is roughly 40 kB.
+If a piece size of 0 is specified, a piece_size will be calculated such that the torrent file is roughly 40 kB.

-If a ``pad_size_limit`` is specified (other than -1), any file larger than the specified number of bytes will be preceeded by a pad file to align it with the start od a piece.
+If a ``pad_size_limit`` is specified (other than -1), any file larger than the specified number of bytes will be preceeded by a pad file to align it with the start of a piece.
 The pad_file_limit is ignored unless the ``optimize`` flag is passed.

 The overload that takes a ``torrent_info`` object will make a verbatim